albertrial/react-nlp-toxic-detector-app/README.md

 ```
 cd react-nlp-toxic-detector-app/backend/
 ```
+5. Create folders `models/en/` and place there the torch weights.
+Weights can be downloaded in the following [link][weights_url].
+You can either download our standalone best model inside the `best` folder, or download the checkpoints inside the `ensemble` folder to constitute an ensemble and be more accurate.

-5. Create and activate a virtual environment:
+6. Create and activate a virtual environment:
 ```
 python -m venv env
 source env/bin/activate # for Unix-based systems
 env\Scripts\activate # for Windows
 ```
-6. Install the Python dependencies:
+7. Install the Python dependencies:
 ```
 pip install -r requirements.txt
 ```